Measuring customer satisfaction means having a better idea of what works to keep customers satisfied – and what leaves

 How do I measure customer satisfaction?

 Most help desks offer a default customer satisfaction survey that can be automatically sent after they resolve a ticket.
-Customers will receive an email asking if they were happy or satisfied with the service they received, which they can respond positively or negatively.
+Customers will receive an email asking if they were happy or satisfied with the service they received, to which they can respond positively or negatively.
 These responses, along with any additional comments, are fed back into the ticketing system so that customer service teams can address them.

 For teams that want more flexibility and customization in their CSAT surveys, they can choose to integrate a survey-specific tool, like Nicereply, with their help desk.